yonasBSD/zyn/ROADMAP.md

 Templates (`zyn!`) should remain available but should compile into or interoperate with these structured representations.

-### Exit criteria
+### ✅ Exit Criteria

-* complex macros can be implemented without templates
+- [ ] complex macros can be implemented without templates
-* builders and templates compose naturally
+- [ ] builders and templates compose naturally
-* documentation encourages builders for reusable transformations
+- [ ] documentation encourages builders for reusable transformations

 ---